therealedited/RPGMakerMV_scripts/README.md

 Plugin that shows a window with nothing in it.
 It is meant to be used as a kickstart for any plugin that needs to show custom windows.

+# Polyglot

+Easy multilingual support for dubs.
+Please read the plugin help section if you use it in RPG Maker MV.

+`Polyglot play <voiceline name>` plays the voiceline.

+`Polyglot init` Opens a choice window with every language that was set in the plugin parameters.